 Usually in older days food education was learnt at the table while eating with the family or by word of mouth with others.

-Nowadays instead, with family meals having become a rare occurrence and face to face interaction much diminished it’s mostly acquired through the media, in the way of books, newspapers, magazines, television and the internet.
+Nowadays instead, with family meals having become a rare occurrence and face to face interaction much diminished it’s mostly acquired through the mass media, such as books, newspapers, magazines, television and the internet.

 Unlike in older times when cookery books were rarely bought, nowadays there is a huge available amount of every type of material on the subject of food, cooking and eating.
 Some of it is good, other, usually the most popular not so good and only made to offer to the public a superficial and mundane form of entertainment.